The Vermont Statutes Online

 (9) The Manager shall examine or cause to be examined, with or without notice, the affairs of any department under the Manager's control or the conduct of any officer or employee thereof.
 For that purpose, the Manager shall have access to all books, papers, and wireless and electronic records of those departments for the information necessary for the proper performance of his or her duties.

-(10) The Manager shall appoint, upon merit and fitness alone, and when the Manager deems necessary for the good of the service, suspend or remove any subordinate official, employee, or agent under the Manager's supervision as provided for in this chapter.
+(10) The Manager shall appoint, upon merit and fitness alone, and, when the Manager deems necessary for the good of the service, suspend or remove any subordinate official, employee, or agent under the Manager's supervision as provided for in this charter.
 All appointments may be without definite terms unless for provisional, temporary, or emergency service, in which case, terms shall not exceed the maximum periods prescribed by personnel rules and regulations.
 The Manager may authorize the head of a department or office responsible to the Manager to appoint and remove subordinates in the office or department.

 (11) The Manager, under policies approved by the Selectboard, shall have the exclusive authority to appoint, fix the salaries of, and suspend and remove all officers and employees except those who are elected or who are appointed by the Selectboard.